-Not every drywall surface repair will require new sheetrock installation.
-In a lot of cases, a simple coat of drywall mud is enough to hide gouges, blemishes and unfinished areas.
-This short article will show you how to make simple mud patch repairs to your walls—and carry out the whole process in one hour or less!
+Not every drywall repair requires new sheetrock installation.
+In a lot of cases, a simple coat of drywall mud can hide gouges and unfinished areas.
+This article shows you how to make simple mud patch repairs to your walls.
+And carry out the whole process in one hour or less!

 Step 1: Choose Your Joint Compound

-When most homeowners set out tackle drywall repairs, they usually purchase large, pre-mixed batches of joint compound.
-While these bucket-sized portions can be helpful for mudding an entire room, they tend to be overkill for patching small areas.
+Are you ready to tackle drywall repairs?
+Many homeowners buy 5 gallon buckets of joint compound.
+Admittedly, these bucket portions can be helpful for mudding an entire room.
+However, they are overkill for patching small areas.

 A far more effective solution is using 20-minute joint compound.
 This fast-setting powder is perfect for carrying out numerous small projects over time.
-(It can also be found for less than $10 a bag at Lowes or Home Depot.)
+(It can be found at Lowes or Home Depot.)

-Typically just a few cups are required for a small repair.
-The rest of the compound can be stored in a heavy garbage bag, tied off at the top to prevent the powder from taking on moisture.
+Typically, you just need a few cups for a small repair.
+Then, store the rest of the compound in a heavy garbage bag.
+Tie off at the top to prevent the powder from taking on moisture.

-Some DIY newcomers may be intimidated by the idea of mixing up their own drywall mud.
-But, once you see how easy it can be in the steps ahead, you might change your mind…
+I realize you may be intimidated by the idea of mixing your own drywall mud.
+But, once you see how easy it is in the steps ahead, you might change your mind.

 Step 2: Prep The Area

-Just use your drywall sander paddle to pass a low-grit mesh pad over the area in small circular sweeps.
-You want to scour a space several inches larger than the repair site itself.
-This will help us “feather” our drywall mud outwards.
+Use your drywall sander paddle to pass a low-grit mesh pad over the area in sall circular sweeps.
+Be sure to scour a space several inches larger than the repair site itself.
+This helps when you “feather” the drywall mud outwards.

 Step 3: Mix Your Joint Compound

-Pour just a little bit of water into your mud pan—about a ¼” depth is good to start out with.
-Now, use a cup to begin shaking the white joint compound onto the water in the pan.
+Pour just a little bit of water into your mud pan.
+About a ¼” depth is good to start with.
+Now, use a cup to begin shaking the dry joint compound into the water in the pan.

-When you have covered the water with joint compound (the powder will mostly float on the surface), use your margin trowel to begin mixing the components.
+Cover the water with joint compound (the powder will mostly float on the surface).
+Then, use your margin trowel to mix the components.

 Drag the trowel edgewise through the center of the pan slowly.
-Sudden motions at this point will just cause a powder explosion.
-You want to very carefully swirl the two parts together until the water begins to soak the powder.
-When this happens, you’ll soon have a lumpy paste in the pan.
+Sudden motions at this point will just cause a powder explosion!
+Very carefully swirl the two parts together until the water begins to soak the powder.
+When this happens, you have a lumpy paste in the pan.

-You can now begin working the trowel through he compound more vigorously.
-Scrape the walls of the pans from time to time to pull the powder and paste towards the center where it can be mixed effectively.
+Now, work the trowel through he mix more vigorously.
+Periodically scrape the walls of the pan.
+This pulls the paste towards the center, where it can be mixed effectively.
 It also keeps your pan clean.

-You want to achieve a consistency similar to peanut butter.
-(The mud should hold the shape of a groove if you drag your finger through it.)
-Also, you want to eliminate any chunks or bubbles in the mixture—pockets of air or dry powder will show up on the wall later.
+Ultimately, the goal is to achieve a consistency similar to peanut butter.
+The mud should hold the shape of a groove when you drag your finger through it.
+Very importantly, eliminate any chunks or bubbles in the mixture.
+That keeps pockets of air or dry powder from showing up on the wall later.

-Step 4: Let The Fresh Mud “Set Up”
+Step 4: Let The Fresh Drywall Mud “Set Up”

-When the mud is the right consistency, you want to set it aside for a full minute.
+When your drywall mud is the right consistency, set it aside for a full minute.
 A chemical reaction is taking place in the pan.
-The mud is going through something known as a “false set.”
+The mud is achieving something known as a “false set.”

 I have no idea why this occurs, but every good plasterer knows about it.
-The compound will seem to thicken prematurely at this point, but it’s nothing to worry about.
+The compound thickens somewhat at this point.
+But don’t worry.
 It’s just a natural part of the chemical process.

-When the minute is over, begin mixing the mud again.
-It will quickly soften in the pan, and you can work it right back into the same smooth consistency.
-When you’ve finished thoroughly mixing after your false set, you’re ready to apply.
+When a minute is up, mix the mud again.
+This quickly softens the mud in the pan.
+Work it right back into a smooth consistency.
+Now, you’re ready to apply!

 Step 5: Trowel The Mud Onto The Wall